The-FireHub-Project-old/TheCore/docs/topics/api/Iterator.md

 The callback function to call on every element The function must return true to continue iterating over the iterator.
 </format></li><li>null or <a href="TValue[].md">\FireHub\Core\Support\LowLevel\TValue[]</a> <format style="bold">$arguments</format> = null - <format style="italic">
-An array of arguments; each element of args is passed to the callback as separate argument.
+An array of arguments; each element of args is passed to the callback as a separate argument.
 </format></li></list>
     </def>
 </deflist>